hl2/hl2.github.io/_posts/2017-10-04-ENGIE-Axima_HL2-group_PR-Predictive-maintenance.md

   width: 330
 excerpt: ENGIE Axima, ENGIE Group's Climate Engineering subsidiary, and HL2 group will announce the signing of a partnership contract
 important: true
-jumboTitle: ENGIE Axima and HL2 group sign a partnership contract
 ---

 At the Smart City / Smart Grid show, which will be held on October 4 and 5 in Paris - Porte de Versailles, ENGIE Axima, ENGIE Group's Climate Engineering subsidiary, and HL2 group, a start-up company specialized in intelligent industrial connected objects, will announce the signing of a partnership contract to commercialize a connected vibration sensor designed to prevent failures and plan maintenance operations for air handling units.<!--more-->